CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

     NDME is a useful non-dimensional model quality metric.
     A value of NDME == 0 is a perfect model.
     If NDME == 1, then the model is uninformative.
-    An acceptable NDME depends on how the model is used.
-    Generally, NDME > 0.9 indicates a model with low accuracy.
+    Generally, models with NDME < 0.9 can be used in a design workflow.
-    If 0.9 > NDME > 0.6, this model is typically a good candidate for a design workflow.
-    Lower values of NDE indicate increasingly accurate models.
   - *Standard residual* (:class:`~citrine.informatics.predictor_evaluation_metrics.StandardRMSE`) is the root mean square of standardized errors (prediction errors divided by their predicted uncertainty).
     1.0 is perfectly calibrated.
     Standard residual provides a way to determine whether uncertainty estimates are well-calibrated for this model.